 - Leash: A paddle board leash keeps you tethered securely to your board in the event of a fall or wipe out.
 It’s especially helpful in rough surf or violent wipe outs, when untethered boards are apt to drift away faster than they can be caught.
 Cost: $10 to $30.

 - Proper Attire: In warm water, SUP requires nothing more than a comfortable bathing suit.
 However, when the water is cooler than 65 degrees, even temporary exposure can be uncomfortable.
-In such conditions, consider an insulated wetsuit, particularly if you expect to fall frequently and don’t want to be exposed to cold wind.
+In such conditions, consider an insulated wetsuit from a top brand like Body Glove, particularly if you expect to fall frequently and don’t want to be exposed to cold wind.
 In water temperatures of 50 to 55 degrees or below, drysuits are strongly encouraged, as water exposure can quickly lead to hypothermia.
 Cost: Light-duty adult wetsuits typically cost $50 to $100, while heavier-duty wetsuits can cost $100 to $300 (sometimes more, depending on brand and quality).
 Drysuits are much more expensive – minimum $250, and more frequently north of $500.

 - Sun Protection: Like any water sport, SUP is dangerous for the sunburn-prone.
 If you have fair skin, lather up your entire body before hitting the water, and consider wearing a wide-brimmed hat as an extra precaution.
 For long trips or excursions likely to involve submersion, bring a small, waterproof satchel with extra sunblock.
 Cost: Variable depending on conditions and personal needs/preferences.